ElvaHardwick/Obedientiae-ex-Machina-Docs/products.md

 # OeM Products

-A list of our (growing) collection of products, by group
+A list of our current collection of products, sorted by group.
+We will announce additions to this list as they come.

 Table of Contents: